 Office Warehouse Construction in Round Rock, TX

-Office warehouse delivery for owner-user and light industrial operations that need efficient shell space plus administrative support areas.
+Office warehouse delivery for owner-users and light industrial operations in Round Rock, Georgetown, and Hutto that need efficient shell space with administrative support areas.

 How this scope is structured for commercial and industrial owners.